-The little man grinned broadly.
-"You aren't afraid of a little gun, are you?"
+The short man with a big grin said.
+"You ain't afraid of a little gun, are you?"

-"No." Suddenly afraid not to, the boy picked up the weapon with his fingertips.
-It seemed to weigh a ton.
+Caleb's chest tightened.
+"No." Afraid not to, he picked up the weapon with his fingertips.
+It could have weighed a ton.

 "You want to try it?"

-They rode in silence for a half hour until they reached the outskirts of a town.
+They rode in silence a while until they reached the outskirts of a town.
 The man asked, "You hungry, boy?"

-The boy, startled, quickly replied, "No," although he hadn't eaten in two days.
+Caleb, startled, replied, "No," although he hadn't eaten in two days.
 When they arrived at the center of the town, he announced, "I have to use the bathroom."
-He had to get away from the nasty little man.

 "I don't have any money."

 The man smiled, "I don't either.
-Just grab some food and run out.
+Just grab it and run out.
 You aren't afraid of that are you?"

-The boy felt trapped.
-Sure that the man would be waiting for him and take it out on him if he didn't come out with food, he weakly said, "No, I'm not afraid."
+Caleb felt trapped.
+Sure that the man would be waiting to take it out on him if he didn't come out with food, he said, "No, I'm not afraid."

-The man grinned, "Good.
-I know we'll be crossing paths again."
+The man grinned, "Good, I know we'll cross paths again."